gokceer/signum/README.md

 - [EXPO BUILD](https://expo.io/@gokcer/signum)

 In Expo Build you need to open the camera app on your device and scan the code.

-## Project status
-Decided to add video call feature by using firebase.